"

 Radial and tibial fractures

-Better prognosis in cattle than horses but these need transfixation cast or external fixateur apparatus.
+Better prognosis in cattle than horses but these need a transfixation cast or external fixateur apparatus.
 A regular cast does not usually work unless the fracture is very distal on the radius.
 Internal fixation is great but often too costly.

 Femoral fractures